 Exercise to Lose Face Fat

-Puffing your cheeks, pursing your lips and making surprised faces in the mirror won't melt away face fat.
-Focus on total-body cardiovascular exercise such as brisk walking or cycling that burns calories and helps you lose fat on your entire body.
-At least 250 minutes per week of moderate-intensity cardio helps you lose significant weight says the American College of Sports Medicine.
-If you choose to take the exercise outside, make sure you apply sunscreen to protect the skin on your face from sun damage, which prematurely ages you by breaking down the proteins that keep it strong and supple.
+If you choose to exercise outside, make sure you apply sunscreen to protect the skin on your face from sun damage, which prematurely ages you by breaking down the proteins that keep skin strong and supple.